cgrates/cgrates/docs/tutfreeswitch.rst

  /usr/share/cgrates/tutorials/fs_csv/freeswitch/etc/init.d/freeswitch start

-* To verify that FreeSWITCH_ is running we could run the console command:
+To verify that FreeSWITCH_ is running we run the console command:

 ::